Shrysxs/replyify/README.md

 - Fast generation via Groq API
 - Simple, accessible UI with keyboard‑friendly chips
 - Stateless API endpoint you can call from elsewhere (`/api/generate`)
+- Humanize button to make the output more natural and conversational
+- Copy button to copy the generated text to the clipboard
+- Temperature slider (0–1) to control focus vs. creativity

 ## Getting Started